Browser Agent Workspace Boundary

 What was added

-• data/assurance/browser-agent-boundary-profile.json - source contract for workspace classes, task profiles, browser authority controls, runtime fields, kill signals, standards alignment, and commercial path.
+• data/assurance/browser-agent-boundary-profile.json - source contract for workspace classes, task profiles, browser authority controls, runtime fields, kill signals, standards alignment, and trusted-source path.

-• data/evidence/browser-agent-boundary-pack.json - generated evidence pack for MCP clients, CI drift checks, and buyer diligence.
+• data/evidence/browser-agent-boundary-pack.json - generated evidence pack for MCP clients, CI drift checks, and reviewer diligence.

 • recipes_browser_agent_boundary_pack - MCP lookup by workspace class, task profile, risk tier, or decision.